-Our work has focused on the analysis, evaluation and verification of the internal control system, as well as the performance of detailed tests on provisions, both for those estimated collectively and individually.
+Our work has focused on the analysis, evaluation and testing of the internal control system, as well as the performance of test of details over credit risk impairment losses estimated collectively and individually.

-The procedures we performed on the internal control system included the following, among others:
+With respect to internal control system we have performed the following procedures, among others:

-- Verifying that the various policies and procedures and the approved internal models comply with applicable regulations and Group's internal governance model. - Review of the periodic risk assessment and followup alerts carried out by the Group, as well as the effective performance of the process of periodic review of files of accredited persons for the followup of their classification and, in the cases in which it applies, registration of the deterioration.
+- Verifying that the various policies and procedures and the approved internal models comply with applicable regulations and Group's internal governance model. - Analysis of the periodic risk assessment and followup alerts carried out by the Group, as well as the effective performance of the process of periodic review of files of accredited persons for the followup of their classification and, in the cases in which it applies, registration of the impairment.